anko/hudkit/readme.md

 On [Arch][arch], the packages are called `gtk3` and `webkit2gtk`.

+On [Void][void], they are `gtk+3-devel` and `webkit2gtk-devel`.

 If you build on another distro, tell me how it went!
 If it failed, [raise an issue][new-issue].
 If it worked, submit a PR to this readme with the packages you needed, or just email [me][anko] if you don't have a Github.

 ## Limitations

  - **Requires a restart if rearranging monitors**.
 Hudkit can handle multi-monitor setups: it detects their arrangement on startup, not dynamically.
  - **It's only WebKit**.
 Consequently, you probably can't use WebGL, WebAudio, WebVR, or any other brand new web API.

+## Alternatives

+- [Electron][electron].
+I've heard it's possible:  Start it with `--enable-transparent-visuals --disable-gpu`.
+Call [`win.setIgnoreMouseEvents`][electron_ignoremouse], set all the possible "please dear WM, do not touch this window"-flags, call the [`screen` API](https://electronjs.org/docs/api/screen) for monitor arrangements and position your window accordingly.
+Sacrifice 55 paperclips to Eris of Discordia, and pray it works.

+  It didn't work for me.
+I just couldn't get a transparent or click-through window out of Electron, but maybe you can.
+Let me know if you do.

+  You'd get a nicer API (Page-context Node.js integration!
+Chromium web engine!), though continuing support for your use-case will probably be even more fragile than what Hudkit relies on.

 ## License